★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Pool Corporation is a wholesale distributor focused on swimming pool and related outdoor living products, with additional exposure to irrigation and landscape maintenance distribution.
+As of March 31, 2026, it operated 455 sales centers and distributed more than 200,000 products to roughly 125,000 wholesale customers.
 Its moat is mainly executional: a dense local sales-center network, purchasing scale with supplier programs, and breadth of product availability that supports contractors' need for fast fulfillment.
 Customer relationships, trade terms, and POOL360 digital tools can add incremental stickiness, but management acknowledges low barriers to entry and meaningful competitive and disintermediation risks.

 Primary segment